WMCSameeraGroup/URPSA/readme.md

 And inside those folders all the files related to the calculation would be saved.
 Summary of a path is recorded by **output2.xyz** file.

-if a pathway was unsuccessful that pathway is either removed or moved to the Archived folder depending on the input option that is given.
+If a pathway was unsuccessful that pathway is either removed or moved to the Archived folder depending on the input option that is given.
 By default, it is Archived.

 ---
 ## Default values
 the default values are stored as a dictionary